12 Jan 2026

 How AR Improves Engagement

 For example, instead of reading about the human skeleton, students can view a 3D skeleton and rotate it, zoom in, and study each bone closely.
-This makes learning active instead of passive.
+This makes learning active.

 Examples of Complex Topics Made Easy with AR